BarbaraStanley/alx-system_engineering-devops/0x02-shell_redirections/README.md

-task 7 Write a shell script that creates a file named exactly \*\'Best School\'\*$\?\*\*\*\*\*:\) Task 8, a script that writes into the file ls cwd content the rsult of the command ls -la Task 9 a script that duplicates the last line of the file iacta
+task 7 Write a shell script that creates a file named exactly \*\'Best School\'\*$\?\*\*\*\*\*:\) Task 8, a script that writes into the file ls cwd content the rsult of the command ls -la Task 9 a script that duplicates the last line of the file iacta Task 10 a script that deletes all the regular files (not the directories) with a .js extension present in the current directory